saigontechnology/rn-base-component/src/components/Slider/README.md

 **Slider not responding to touch**

-- Ensure React Native Gesture Handler is properly installed and linked
+- Ensure proper hit areas are configured with `hitSlopPoint`
-- Check if the slider container has sufficient height
+- Check if the slider has adequate dimensions
-- Verify there are no overlapping gesture handlers

-**Values not updating correctly**

-- Check if `onValueChange` callback is properly implemented
+- Verify `onValueChange` callback is provided

-- Verify min/max values are set correctly
+**Animation performance issues**

+- Ensure `react-native-reanimated` is properly installed and configured
+- Consider reducing the frequency of `onValueChange` callbacks
+- Use appropriate `step` values to reduce update frequency

+**Styling not applying correctly**

+- Check style object syntax and properties
-- Ensure step values are appropriate for the range
+- Ensure custom styles don't conflict with theme values

-**Performance issues**

-- Avoid complex operations in `onValueChange` callback
-- Use debouncing for expensive operations
+- Use theme configuration for consistent styling across the app
-- Consider memoizing slider components

-**Track points not showing**

-- Ensure `showTrackPoint` is true and `sliderWidth` is provided
-- Check track point styling is visible
-- Verify step value creates appropriate number of points

-**Custom thumb not rendering**

-- Verify `thumbComponent` is a valid React element
+**Thumb positioning issues**

-- Check if custom thumb has appropriate dimensions
+- Verify `thumbSize` matches the actual thumb style dimensions
-- Ensure custom thumb doesn't interfere with gesture handling
+- Check for layout conflicts with custom thumb components
+- Ensure proper container dimensions for the slider